paytrail/paytrail-for-woocommerce/readme.txt

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

 == Changelog ==

+= 1.3.3 =
+- Added update status to canceled on each error case when handling refunds
+- Fixed possible race condition between redirect and callback payment processing
+- Home url cleaned with esc_url

 = 1.3.2 =
 - Added 3 second delay to Paytrail API callbacks to avoid race condition in cluster environments